Breastfeeding Basics: Latch-on Technique and Proper Positioning

-There’s a right way–and a wrong way–for baby to latch onto the breast.
-When baby latches on correctly, mother’s nipples don’t get sore and baby is able to get plenty of milk.
+There’s a right way–and a wrong way–for baby to latch-on to the breast.
+When a latch-on is done correctly, mother’s nipples don’t get sore, and baby is able to get plenty of milk.
 Everyone is happier.
 The easiest way to learn about good latch-on is in a one-on-one session with a knowledgeable lactation consultant, who can show you, rather than tell you, how to get baby latched-on correctly.
 Many hospitals offer lactation services to postpartum mothers.
 You might also consider working with a lactation consultant or La Leche League Leader in your community.

 How you sit, how you hold your baby, and how you offer your breast all affect how baby latches on.
 Ultimately, these facts determine how comfortable you will be during breastfeeding.

 Sitting-upright in an armchair or rocking chair is the easiest position for breastfeeding.
 You can also sit up in bed, but make sure that your back, shoulders, and knees are well-supported.
 You’ll need several pillows.

 - Place one or more pillows behind your lower back and/or shoulders so that you are comfortable and relaxed.